ThomasKaiser/sbc-bench/Results.md

 * The *7-zip single* number is a **single threaded** score measured on the fastest core of all available clusters.
 * *AES* is a **single threaded** encryption score with rather huge chunks of data (`openssl speed -elapsed -evp aes-256-cbc`).
 On hybrid designs (big.LITTLE, DynamicIQ, Alder/Raptor Lake) numbers show big/performance core results.
 In case an ARM SoC supports ARMv8 Crypto Extensions [scores are pretty much predictable based on CPU clockspeeds](results/ARMv8-Crypto-Extensions.md).
 * *memcpy* and *memset* are tinymembench measurements for memory bandwidth.
 On hybrid designs big/performance core results are shown.
 Both numbers are way overrated with regard to 'general performance', see for example the two `Phytium D2000` scores comparing single/dual channel memory and how much of bandwidth difference results in other numbers changing
-* *kH/s* is a **multi threaded** cpuminer score showing the board's performance when executing NEON optimized code.
+* *kH/s* is a **multi threaded** cpuminer score showing the board's performance when executing NEON/SSE optimized code.
 To get the performance difference between big and little cores click the links in the left column
 * The Akaso M8S and Tronsmart MXIII Plus numbers may be representative for other Amlogic S812 devices (quad Cortex-A9 @ 1.2/1.55 GHz), Tronsmart S82 for other S802 devices (quad Cortex-A9 @ 1.6 GHz)
 * The Amazon a1.xlarge numbers represent a 1st gen Graviton CPU (64-bit 'ARM Neoverse') limited to four A72 cores and 8GB memory while the Ampere A1 numbers represent an Ampere Altra limited to four Neoverse-N1 cores.
 * Cubietruck and 'LeMaker Banana Pi' numbers are more or less representative for all other Allwinner A20 devices, same with Lime for Allwinner A10, Olimex Teres-I for Allwinner A64, Orange Pi "PC Plus" and "Plus 2" for Allwinner H2+/H3 and NanoPi K1 Plus, Orange Pi "PC 2" and Prime for Allwinner H5, MangoPi Mcore for Allwinner H616 (though clocked 300 MHz higher than usual).
 AMedia X96 Max+ numbers represent Amlogic S905X3 devices.